 Employees who believe they have been the victim of workplace discrimination can file a complaint with the EEOC (The Equal Employment Opportunity Commission).

 Legal Forms of Discrimination

 There are many situations where employment discrimination is legal.

 - Bankruptcy: The Bankruptcy Code says: "No private employer may terminate the employment of, or discriminate with respect to employment against, an individual who is or has been a debtor under this title, a debtor or bankrupt under the Bankruptcy Act, or an individual associated with such debtor or bankrupt."
 However, courts rulings have set a precedent that this does not apply to when the individual is applying for a job.
-The 3rd, 5th, and 11th Circuit Courts of Appeal have handed down decisions that upheld denials of employment because of a bankruptcy.
+The Third, Fifth, and Eleventh Circuit Courts of Appeal have handed down decisions that upheld denials of employment because of a bankruptcy.

 - Political Views: Some states have laws protecting people from employment discrimination based on political affiliation, but in most situations, you can be fired by a private employer if you exercise your right to free speech in a way that is harmful to the business.
 Only government employees cannot be terminated for this reason.

 - Favoritism: Favoritism at work is only illegal when you are discriminated against because of some protected characteristic like race, age, sex, religion, national origin, disability, pregnancy, color, or genetic information.